pinefoambath/notificationcenter/README.md

 Tests: This repo currently does not run the tests when you type rails test (it's a bug and I didn't get around fixing it).
 You can run the tests inline though (depending on the IDE you are using).

-To run the app you need to start both a rails server and a Sidekiq.
+To run the app you need to start both a rails server and Sidekiq.
 To start the server type:

 ```bash
 rails s